-Closer to home, we have also adopted 20 British honeybee hives from Bees & Co, a certified carbon neutral honey farm.
+On the domestic front, we have continued with our adoption of 20 British honeybee hives from Bees & Co, a certified carbon neutral honey farm.
+Whilst the honeybee is one of the smallest keystone species, its contribution to the ecosystem is vital, with an estimated one third of our food depending on pollination.
 These hives are handmade from British sustainable cedar wood and become home to over 1.5 million honeybees during the peak of summer.
-During the year a number of our lawyers have been able to spend a day "bee keeping", bringing a real connection between our people and our environmental efforts, whilst the honey from our hives was sold at other charitable fundraising events which we ran during the year.
+Our lawyers also benefit directly from this experience as a few are able to spend a day "bee keeping", bringing a real connection between our people and our environmental efforts, whilst the honey from our hives was sold at other charitable fundraising events which we ran during the year.